muhammadyaseen/gcp-ml-engg-path/quest-foundational-ml-ai-tasks.md

 Query the SPeech API endpoint and provide the json file as data.
 It returns a json response

 ## Lab # 7 - Video Intelligence: Qwik Start

+Google Cloud Video Intelligence makes videos searchable and discoverable by extracting metadata with an easy to use REST API.
+You can now search every moment of every video file in your catalog.
+It helps you identify key entities (nouns) within your video; and when they occur within the video.
+Separate signal from noise by retrieving relevant information within the entire video, shot-by-shot, -or per frame.

+#### Task 1.
+Enable the Video Intelligence API
+#### Task 2.
+Set up authorization
+#### Task 3.
+Make an annotate video request

 ## Lab # 8 - Perform Foundational Data, ML, and AI Tasks in Google Cloud: Challenge Lab